Data Collection

 Reduction in Energy Required by Products and Services Sold During the Period

-For fiscal year 2023, the reduction in required energy was calculated as the difference between the designed primary energy consumption (Et) and the standard primary energy consumption (Est) for buildings (17 cases) designed and constructed by our company.
-The difference (Est − Et) represents the energy reduction.
+In FY2024, the reduction in required energy was calculated as the difference between the standard primary energy consumption (Est) and the designed primary energy consumption (Et) for 12 in-house designed and completed buildings.
+The difference (Est − Et) represents the amount of energy reduction.

 For details, please refer to the explanation of “Standards (base year, reference values, etc.) used in calculating energy consumption reductions, and the theoretical basis for the selection of these standards.